abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/routing_library.rst

     By the ``ANSI/ISO`` standard, we are guaranteed to be able to declare at least a maximum of ``32767`` nodes.
     Remember that this is the strict minimum a maximum integer value can take.
-Since the problems we try to solve are intractable, ``32767`` should be enough.
-We don't try to solve the bare Travelling Salesman Problem.
+Since the problems we try to solve are intractable, ``32767`` nodes are most of the time enough [#stuck_with_node_limitations]_.

-    Constraint Programming techniques - at the time of writing - are not competitive with state of the art techniques (mostly *Branch, Price and Cut*) than can solve TSP with millions of nodes.
-The strength of Constraint Programming is to be able to handle well side constraints as Time Windows for instance [#stuck_with_node_limitations]_.
+    Constraint Programming techniques - at the time of writing - are not competitive with state of the art techniques (mostly *Branch, Price and Cut* with specialized heuristics to solve Linear Mixed Integer Programs) that can solve TSP with thousands of nodes to optimality.
+    The strength of Constraint Programming is to be able to handle well side constraints as Time Windows for instance .

-    ..  [#stuck_with_node_limitations] If your platform retricts you too much, you always can adapt the code!
+    ..  [#stuck_with_node_limitations] If your platform retricts you too much, you can always adapt the code!